Uclusion/uclusion-blog/_posts/2021-09-13-goldilocks-methodology.md

 For most development teams the sources of information to judge a new way to work are more limited:
 * Your team - let's at least make sure we think this is good
 * New sales - hard to use since it's an extremely lagging indicator
-* Existing customers - very tricky so let's dive into this one
+* Existing customers - very tricky, see below

 Consider two recent changes released by Intellij.
 The first allows coding together and the second presents your Git diff as if it were another file in the editor.
 The Code with Me might, like many B2B features, require years for user